jacobartis/Capture-the-Flag-Agents/README.md

-# Painting Agents
+# Capture the Flag Agents

-A repository exploring consepts within the Intelligent Agents and Multi-Agent Systems branch of Artificial Intelligence.
+A repository exploring consepts within the Intelligent Agents and Multi-Agent Systems branch of Artificial Intelligence in a 2D game environment.

 ## Current Project Objectives
-Create a 2D grid environment of and implement a Simple Reflex Agent to navigate the grid and achieve a simple objective.
+Create a 2D grid environment of and implement a Simple Reflex Agent to navigate the grid and achieve a simple objective, capture a flag.

 ## Project Plan
 ### Environment
 - 2D
 - 5X5 grid
-- Consists of white or blue squares.
+- Consists of agents, flags, bases, and obsitcals.
-- The agent starts at coordinates 0,0 in the top left for the grid.
 ### Agent Sensors
 - View the occupied space; one space in front, to the sides, and the front diagonals.
 ### Agent Actuators
 - Move forward or backward one space.
 - Rotate 90 degrees left or right.
 - Change the colour of the occupied to the Agents colour.
+- Agents can communicate to other agents.
 ### Execution Loop
 - The loop is executed until the simulation is ended.
 - In each iteration: